aitorvs/ercos/README.md

 ERCOS is an operating system for embedded platforms.
 I developed originally for the Sparc architecture, specifically for ERC-32 processor which is commonly used in spacecrafts.
 Later on, support for x86 was added.

-The project is currently not updated anymore but I make the source code available as I think it might be of interest for people wanting to know operating system internals.
+The project is **no longer updated** anymore but I make the source code available as I think it might be of interest for people wanting to know operating system internals.

 ## Configuration